abigailplata/petite-link/README.md

-#Link shortener
+# Link shortener
 ## Using Bitly and Cut.tly API along with Python requests libraries
+### Goals:
-### Will be integrating it into a website with PythonAnywhere as the host.
+Will be integrating it into a website.
+Using Flask as a server and PythonAnywhere as the host.